spiralofhope/WoW-sounds/README.markdown

   - Tyrael's Charger

-# Manually muting
+# Manually muting with LUA code

-You can do something like this:
+This example code will work until you restart the client:

 ```
 local sounds = {